 Trinity was founded in 1867 as The First Swedish Baptist Church of New York.
 We dedicated our current building on January 24, 1931 and officially changed our name on January 25, 1942.
-This latter date also marked the transition from Swedish to English in the major sevices.
+This latter date also marked the transition from Swedish to English in the major services.
 Evidence of our Swedish roots are visible in the unconventional architecture of our building.
-The Story of our church and Our Baptist heritage is clearly seen in our beliefs.
-We emphasize Christ as Saviour, the Bible as authoritative for faith and practice, believer’s baptism by immersion, a regenerate church membership, and democratic organization.
+The story of our church and our Baptist heritage is clearly seen in our beliefs.
+We emphasize Christ as Savior, the Bible as authoritative for faith and practice, believer’s baptism by immersion, a regenerate church membership, and democratic organization.

-Although today, Trinity Baptist Church is remarkably young and vibrant, the congregation has a long history.
+Today, Trinity Baptist Church is remarkably young and vibrant, but the congregation has a long history.
 Our enjoyment of Trinity’s ministry owes much to the legacies bestowed upon us by past visionaries and dreamers, whose hard work shaped the nature of our church.

 Origins Evangelized during visits to the United States in the mid-nineteenth century, Swedish sailors returned to their country enthusiastically sharing the Baptist emphasis on grace and salvation.
 However, they suffered persecution and banishment because they did not use pastors appointed by the official state church, preferred immersion instead of infant baptism, and worshipped at home meetings.
 Many Swedish Baptists fled to seek refuge in America.